Get a Free Song

 • Call her.
 Good — but the call ends and the gift is gone.

 • Personalized song.
-A 3-minute MP3 about specifically her, that she keeps forever, that arrives Sunday morning.
+A 3-minute MP3 about specifically her, that she keeps forever, that arrives in about 30 minutes.
 Free.
 Two minutes to brief.
-Done by tomorrow.
+Done tonight.

 A song wins because it stays.
 It's the only option from this list that she still has next Mother's Day.